 Ex-HMAS Brisbane wreck off Mooloolaba – Sunshine Coast

-A 10-minute boat experience off the coast of Mooloolaba lies the wreck of HMAS Brisbane, a 133 metre/436 foot warship, which sits 27 metres/88 ft deep and is teaming with marine life over a man-made reef.
+A 10-minute boat journey off the coast of Mooloolaba lies the wreck of HMAS Brisbane, a 133 metre/436 foot warship, which sits 27 metres/88 ft deep and is teaming with marine life over a man-made reef.
 Adam loves how simply accessible the warship is, with moorings and “superb deep swim-throughs,” making it the perfect playground for extra superior freedivers to discover.
 Plus, there are common sightings of rays, groupers, octopuses, and extra!

 Woman Elliot Island

 On the southernmost tip of the world-famous Great Barrier Reef is Woman Elliot Island.
 A extremely protected ‘Inexperienced Zone,’ this coral cay boasts over 1,200 species of marine life.
-When you’re fortunate, you’ll see dolphins, turtles, and big manta rays!
+In case you’re fortunate, you’ll see dolphins, turtles, and big manta rays!
 Adam encourages newbies to discover all of the island gives by “merely leaping offshore to start out their journey.”